badlogic/gwen/README.md

 is setup correctly.
 Gwen will use the default microsphone and audio output.

-With the pre-requisits installed, you can [download the latest build](http://libgdx.badlogicgames.com/gwen/), then in the directory you downloaded the `.jar` file to, execute `java -jar gwen-1.0.jar`.
-Note that there is a separate build for Raspbian!
+With the pre-requisits installed, you can [download the latest build](http://libgdx.badlogicgames.com/gwen/), then in the directory you downloaded the `.jar` file to, execute `java -jar gwen-serverjar`.
 As a rule of thumb, always start Gwen from the same directory as the `.jar` file.

  You can stop Gwen at any time via `CTRL+c` on the command line.